 - Mackenzie Sennett – MD/PhD student

 - Acne: The full pathogenesis of acne is incomplete.
-The Nelson/Thiboutot Lab is interested in understanding the mechanisms of a variety of agents, including isotretinoin, on sebocyte biology and sebum production.
+The Nelson Lab is interested in understanding the mechanisms of a variety of agents, including isotretinoin, on sebocyte biology and sebum production.

-- Industry partnerships: The Nelson/Thiboutot lab works in conjunction with our industry partners to perform drug screening on skin cell lines to identify novel mechanism, targets and therapeutics for the treatment of acne.
-We are also involved in in the design of investigator-initiated trials.
+- Industry partnerships: The Nelson lab works in conjunction with industry partners to perform drug screening on skin cell lines to identify novel mechanisms, targets and therapeutics for the treatment of acne.
+The lab is also involved in the design of investigator-initiated trials.

 The Department of Dermatology participates in the Stem Cell and Regenerative Biology Program at Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine.